wavefrontHQ/wavefront-spring-boot/README.md

 ## Auto Configuration

-Once the application starts, you get a single-use login URL.
+Once the application starts, you get a single-use-login URL.
 Use it to log in to the Wavefront service and access the data collected via the browser.
 <br/> Example:
 ```text
 w.s.WavefrontSpringBootAutoConfiguration : ======================================================================================================